-Learn more: edpartnerships.org/national-gear-up-week
+Learn more: www.edpartnerships.org/nguw

-Hold a GEAR UP Week at your school and get students thinking about their plan after high school!
+Hold a GEAR UP Week at your school and get students thinking about their plans after high school!
 Kick off the year with fun and exciting activities while promoting a college-going culture in your school and community.

-You can also use these ideas for future activities, after National GEAR UP Week.
+These ideas can also be used for future activities after National GEAR UP Week.
 This toolkit includes ideas, instructions, posters, and more to promote and celebrate GEAR UP and its mission.